Frequently Asked Questions

 1. I can’t find my college/university on ASSIST.
 How do I figure out if my courses transfer?

-ASSIST’s mission is to facilitate transfer between California’s public colleges and universities.
-The ASSIST website (assist.org) only includes course transfer and articulation information for public institutions in the state of California.
-Course transfer and articulation information for out-of-state institutions, private institutions, and graduate programs is not included on the ASSIST website.
-We recommend you contact the admissions department of the specific university of interest with out-of-state institution, private institution, or graduate program transfer questions.
+ASSIST’s mission is to support undergraduate student transfer in California by providing official articulation information for students and those who serve them.
+The ASSIST website (assist.org) includes course transfer and articulation information for public institutions in California and participating institutions affiliated with the Association of Independent California Colleges and Universities (AICCU).
+The ASSIST website does not include course transfer and articulation information for out-of-state institutions, all other independent or private institutions, and graduate programs.
+We recommend you contact the admissions department of the specific university of interest with out-of-state institutions, independent/private institutions, or graduate program transfer questions.

 2. How do I transfer my courses/credits to my current school?

-The process to transfer courses/credits is managed by each college and university.
-We recommend you check your school’s admissions website or contact them directly for information on how to transfer your courses/credits.
+Each college and university manages the process of transferring courses/credits.
+We recommend you check your school’s admissions website or contact them directly for information on how to transfer your courses/credits

 3. I found a course on ASSIST that I want to take.
 How do I register?

-Course schedules and registration are managed by each college and university.
+Each college and university manages course schedules and registration.
 We recommend checking the institution’s website for information about course registration.

 4. Some institutions have only published department agreements.
 What is the difference between a department agreement and a major agreement?

-Articulation agreements are formal agreements between two institutions, most commonly a community college and a CSU or UC, that define how courses completed at one institution may satisfy requirements at another institution.
+Articulation agreements are formal agreements between two institutions that define how courses completed at one institution may satisfy requirements at another institution.

-Department and prefix agreements are the simplest course-to-course agreements on ASSIST, displaying how courses at one institution are articulated to courses at another institution, organized by course department or prefix.
-These agreements are helpful when users know the specific university course they need to satisfy.
+Department and prefix agreements are the simplest course-to-course agreements on ASSIST.
+They display how courses at one institution are articulated to courses at another, organized by course department or prefix.
+These agreements are helpful when users have a specific university course of interest.

-Major agreements display CSU and UC courses for a particular major and the community college courses that can be used to satisfy specific lower-division major requirements.
-Major agreements may also include specific advisories and/or admissions requirements.
+Major agreements display specific course requirements for a particular major and community college courses that can be used to satisfy those program requirements.
+Major agreements may also include specific advisories and/or admissions requirement information.

-CSU and UC articulation officers may publish agreements for a new academic year beginning with the simplest type - department and prefix agreements - before transitioning to major or general education/breadth agreements.
-Viewing agreements “by major” is the system default, but when a major agreement is not available, viewing agreements “by department” shows instead.
+Articulation officers and data managers may begin publishing agreements for a new academic year, beginning with the simplest type - department and prefix agreements - before transitioning to major or general education/breadth agreements.
+Viewing agreements “by major” is the system default, but when a major agreement is unavailable, viewing agreements “by department” displays instead.

 5. What does "no course articulated" mean in the agreements between institutions?

 This is the default setting for when a university course does not have an established articulation with the community college you are viewing.
 The reason why articulation is not established may vary.
-Consult your campus counselor or the CSU or UC Campus ASSIST Manager with specific questions.
+Consult your campus counselor or the institution’s ASSIST data manager with specific questions.
+Contact information for each institution on assist.org can be found on the ASSIST Resource Center Contact page

 6. I need help completing my application/supplemental application.

 Providing advice beyond technical support and instruction for using the ASSIST website is outside our area of expertise.
-If you need help using ASSIST to determine if your courses are transferable or fulfill requirements, we recommend watching the Getting Started tutorial on the ASSIST Resource Center website.
+If you need help using ASSIST to determine if your courses are transferable or fulfill requirements, we recommend watching a tutorial on the ASSIST Resource Center website.

 California State University (CSU)